Consensys/linea-ens/packages/linea-ens-app/README.md

 ### Linea PoH Status: INVALID

-If your address doesn't have a PoH, for testing purpose you can temporally deactivate the PoH verification:
+If your address doesn't have a PoH, for testing purpose you can temporarily deactivate the PoH verification:

 1. Edit `linea-ens/packages/poh-signer-api/src/modules/poh/poh.service.ts`.